|

 2nd Step: File a complaint with the Irish Data Protection Authority

 Got the Link to the “download tool”?
 Facebook has 40 days by law to send your data to you, but right now Facebook is sending back e-mails in minutes that only refer to the “download tools”.
-If you got this e-mail you can make a complaint right after receiving it and you don’t have to wait for anything more.
+If you got this e-mail you can make a complaint right after receiving it (you don’t have to wait for the 40 day deadline to pass).

 E-Mail to the Irish Data Protection Commissioner You can send an informal complaint to the Irish Data Protection Commissioner.